iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/PAFF_OS.md

 **Noah**<br>
 No matter what, let me apologize for what I did.
 I will never do that again!<br>
 Does Helena know about this?
-I will have to apologize to her as well.<br>
+I will have to apologize to her as well.

 **PAFF**<br>
 ......
 NO!